 After the IRS assessed the FBAR penalty on Defendant but before this suit was filed, Defendant obtained a general discharge in bankruptcy on December 26, 2005 under 11 U.S.C. § 727.
 In re Simonelli, No. 05-34621 (Bankr.D.Conn.2005).
 He claims that the FBAR penalty assessed was discharged at that time.
 In its motion for summary judgment, the government maintains that this FBAR penalty is excepted from bankruptcy discharge by 11 U.S.C. § 523(a)(7).
 (Pl.'s Mot.
 Summ.
-J. at 1; Pl.'s Mem. in Supp. at 7-10.)
+J. at 1: Pl.'s Mem. in Supp. at 7-10.)
 In response, Defendant argues that his bankruptcy discharge relieves him of his obligation to pay the FBAR penalty under § 523(a)(7)(B) because the FBAR penalty is in actuality a "tax penalty."

+Specifically, 31 U.S.C. § 5314(a) obligates entities to file an FBAR with the IRS if they "make[] a transaction or maintain[] a relation for any person with a foreign financial agency."
 In that the parties agree on the material facts recited above and their dispute presents a purely legal question, it is "particularly conducive to disposition by summary judgment."
 Connecticut ex rel.
 Blumenthal v.
-Crotty , 346 F.3d 84, 93 (2d Cir.2003).2 For the reasons that follow, the Court concludes that the FBAR penalty was not discharged in bankruptcy and Plaintiff's Motion for Summary Judgment will be granted.
+Crotty, 346 F.3d 84, 93 (2d Cir.
+2003).
+For the reasons that follow, the Court concludes that the FBAR penalty was not discharged in bankruptcy and Plaintiff's Motion for Summary Judgment will be granted.